House plumbing. Renovating your water pipes

 Finally, the relevant masonry work has to be carried out in order to recover the areas damaged by the renovation.

-Benefits of changing the pipes in a house
+Benefits of replacing the pipes in a house

 Copper is not a suitable material for conducting water, especially in hot water installations.
 Hot water wears out the pipe’s interior and damages them, in addition, continued consumption of copper can be toxic, so they must be replaced in drinking water facilities.